hsyyim/SwiftNetCore/README.md

 # SwiftNetCore

-A lightweight and testable network abstraction layer for iOS, inspired by Clean Architecture.
+A lightweight and testable network abstraction layer for iOS.

 ## Features